 - Third-degree – This is when a ligament is torn.
 The symptoms are swelling, bruising, and an inability to bear weight on the joint.
 The joint may need to be immobilized with a cast or splint and, in extreme cases, may require surgery.
 It can take 6-12 weeks to heal fully.

-Types of Sprains in a Car Accident
+Types of Sprains That Occur in Car Accidents

 When you were involved in your accident, you may have experienced a sprain in any one or more of these joints:

 - Ankle – This happens when the foot is twisted during the collision.
 The sprain can be an inversion, eversion, or a high sprain, depending on where the ankle was located at the time of the collision.
-People have a tendency to tense and brace for impact, which can result in the ankle being jammed hard against the floorboard, resulting in a high impact sprain.
+People have a tendency to tense and brace for impact, which can result in the ankle being jammed hard against the floorboard, resulting in a high-impact sprain.